theory-amsterdam/website-theory-amsterdam/content/authors/briet/_index.md

 ---

 I am a senior researcher in the Algorithms and Complexity group at CWI and am part of the Networks center and QuSoft.

+My research is on various topics in computational complexity theory, quantum information theory and discrete mathematics.
+A unifying theme in my work is the interaction between amortization, symmetry and approximation.